-Post a notice on the On-Line Bids page of eVA, Virginia's central electronic procurement website.
-The URL is: <http://eva.virginia.gov>.
-Publish the Notice in a newspaper of general circulation statewide and in the general area of the project.
+Post a notice of the advertisement for RFPs on [eVA](#).
+Publish the notice in a newspaper of general circulation statewide and in the general area of the project.
 For advertisements in newspapers, use the abbreviated format provided in [Appendix O](#).